yosefw/yosefw.github.io/projects/open-pension/index.md

 #### Information architecture

-<figure>
-  <img src="/assets/open-pension/early-ia.png" />
-  <figcaption>
-    An early chart I drew to make sense of the data
-  </figcaption>
-</figure>

 My first order of business was to become acquainted with the data.
 I started going over examples of pension fund quarterly reports.
 For each asset the fund invests in, it is required to report a plethora of details, from type of asset (shares, options, bonds, loans etc) and amount invested to interest rate and estimated value.
 I soon realized that not all of these details are of equal importance when observing the entire pension market.
 So I started a conversation about the information most important to our users (more on that below).
 Soon enough, we managed to narrow the list down to a handful of key data types.

+<figure>
+  <img src="/assets/open-pension/early-ia.png" />
+  <figcaption>
+    An early chart I drew to make sense of the data.
+I divided the 8 important parameters to 3 meaningful groups: who manages the money, how the money is being invested and who gets the money.
+  </figcaption>
+</figure>

 #### Target users

 At this time I also thought it necessary to better define our target audience.
 We all agreed that the project should cater to all researchers and reporters who may be interested in the data.
 But as in many other open data projects, there was also a latent desire to make the project accessible to the wider public.
 I advocated that we should cater only to researchers and reporters and not to "the masses".
 I have explained this approach at length in [my blog](https://medium.com/social-commentary/the-open-data-hubris-70d12be222e0).
 In a nutshell — it's extremely hard to interest the uninterested in raw data.
 They need stories that are meaningful to them.
 Therefore, we have a better chance of attaining our desired impact by making our data accessible to professional storytellers.

 While having my work used by thousands of people is always a dream, I felt that with this project I must insist that we limit the scope to audiences who would make the most use of it.
 It took a while to get other team members on board, but this approach has paid off.
 Feature prioritization has become much easier once we reached consensus about our target audience.